ilsundal/ncollections/README.md

 A List is an ordered collection that allows for duplicates.

 There are two List-types: ArrayList and LinkedList.
-- The ArrayList is backed by a JavaScript array. getAt() and add() runs in constant time, while inserting and removing elements within the list runs in linear time (due element shifting).
+- The ArrayList is backed by a JavaScript array.
+Thus, the *getAt()*, *add()* and *addLast()* operations run in constant time, while inserting and removing elements within the list runs in linear time (due to element shifting).
-- The LinkedList is backed by a double-linked node structure.
-Adding and retrieving from the front or end of the list runs in constant time, while indexed operations run in linear time.
+- The LinkedList is backed by a next-previous (double-linked) node structure.
+Thus, adding, retrieving and removing elements from the front or end of the list run in constant time, while indexed operations run in linear time.
+(Index searching automatically choses whether to search forwards or backwards depending on what is fastest.)

 All Lists implement the following methods: